openstack/pbr/doc/source/index.rst

 Will result in `/etc/neutron` containing `api-paste.ini` and `dhcp-agent.ini`,
 both of which pbr will expect to find in the `etc` directory in the root of the source tree.
 Additionally, `neutron.init` from that dir will be installed in `/etc/init.d`.
 All of the files and directories located under `etc/pbr` in the source tree will be installed into `/etc/pbr`.

+Note that this behavior is relative to the effective root of the environment into which the packages are installed, so depending on available permissions this could be the actual system-wide `/etc` directory or just a top-level `etc` subdirectory of a virtualenv.

 entry_points
 ------------